EwanLyon/advent-of-code-2025/README.md

 ##### Part 2

 Yeah it isn't happy with my brute force approach.
 It actually suggested a different approach which was to determine the distance to 0 and see if our change is greater than that distance and also of course find how many time we would wrap around regardless (using just an integer division).

+### Day 2

+#### Initial Thoughts

+Damn I thought it was just gonna be a simple less than or greater than lol, always a twist just as I get comfy.
+Ok so we gotta find repeating subsections of strings.
+Start with a single character and then go up until we are half way (or 1 under half if an odd number of digits in length).

+##### Part 1 Done

+This was both longer than I would've taken but also the exact same amount of time I would've taken.
+Perhaps since I spent a while searching how to make a factor LUT.
+I am quite happy with how I broke it down into the different functions and things.
+I could've broken it down more but ah well.
+I was also introduced to the horror of `long long`.
+Seriously what the fuck AoC???
+But also WTF C++???
+We have `int` which I understand the size, but the error I was getting was pretty strange and THEN I changed it all to `long` because yeah bigger number BUT NO, that's the same as `int` because of course it is.
+Now it just looks dumb with `long long` everywhere.
+I got the answer first try (as in first try submitted since I had runtime issues).
+BUT I KINDA FUCKED UP.
+I was searching for ALL repeated values, not just ones that repeated twice.
+Went above and beyond.

+##### Part 2 Done

+We are so back.
+Took me a second since I actually had code from the Part 1 and I was returning too early if there was only 1 factor.
+Now writing I should've just returned if the string length was less than 2.
+Much quicker than Part 1 because I already had it all lmao.
+Also had a "big" brain idea and used the example in the post as the test case and it actually revealed that bug.
+Very helpful.

+#### AI Review

+Fucked up the factor search function lol.
+It was returning `n` instead of `i`.
+I think in a real situation I would've copy pasted/ai generated the code to find factors since it is just such common code.

+It suggested using `std::string_view` which is a way to just peek the characters rather than create a whole new string.
+This is simply an instance of not knowing that something like that exists (to be fair it's new in C++17).
+Would defs help memory allocation.

+It pointed out that `size_t` is an unsigned number but I was setting it with a `long long`.
+However I was already checking if lowerBounds was less than 0... so wasn't gonna be a big deal.

+It pointed out I could pass by reference on the string again.
+I did try but was getting an error, I think it was to do with missing the `const` keyword.

+Overall it didn't have much to say which is positive since that means there weren't glaring issues.

+### Day 3

+#### Initial Thoughts

+##### Part 1 Done

+##### Part 2 Done

+#### AI Review

+##### Part 1

+##### Part 2